joostd/joostd.github.io/_posts/2014-07-06-tiqr-under-the-hood.markdown

 # How does tiqr work under the hood?

+[tiqr](https://tiqr.org) is a challenge-response authentication app for mobile phones.
+It allows users to securely log onto websites (for instance) without retyping any codes.
+It is both user-friendly *and* secure.
+But how does it work?

 tiqr uses the OATH Challenge-Response Algorithm (OCRA) as defined in [RFC 6287](http://tools.ietf.org/html/rfc6287)